discoloured teeth , chromogenic bacteria, black stains, kids teeth

 fluorisis stains, discoloured teeth , chromogenic bacteria, black stains, kids teeth

-Sometimes, the formula milk is mixed with fluoridated water, and if this is the main source of your child’s diet it can be the reason for fluorosis.
+Sometimes, formula milk is mixed with fluoridated water, and if this is the main source of your child’s diet it can be the reason for fluorosis.
 It appears as white pits on the surface of the teeth.
 Sometimes it is extensive and sometimes so mild, that is barely visible.

 Another reason for fluorosis is too much intake of fluoridated toothpaste by the child.